 City of San Antonio

 Developing an Emergency Plan for People with Disabilities

-Tuesday, March 20, 2018
+Tuesday, March 27, 2018

-The thirteenth community meeting was held at the NE Senior Center, 4135 Thousand Oaks.
+The fourteenth community meeting was held at the Pan American Library, 1122 W. Pyron Ave.

 - I. Introductions: Deborah Scharven, Accessibility Compliance Manager facilitated meeting.
-City staff included Olivia Gaitan, Abraham Robles (available for Spanish translations) from the Disability Access Office and James Mendoza from the Office of Emergency Management.
+City staff included Olivia Gaitan, Abraham Robles (available for Spanish translations) from the Disability Access Office and Samantha Haynes from the Office of Emergency Management.
 Rachel Cywinski from the City's Disability Access Advisory Committee was present.
-ASL Interpreters were provided by Deaf Interpreter Services.
-There were a total of ten (10) citizens who participated in the community meeting. - II.
+ASL Interpreters were provided by Vital Signs.
+There were a total of three (3) citizens who participated in the community meeting. - II.
 Presentation: Deborah Scharven explained that the purpose of the community meetings is to obtain community feedback to help develop the City's Emergency Plan for People with Disabilities.
 A tentative time line for the plan development was provided: - Phase 1- Community Engagement: February-April - Phase 2- Draft and Community Input: May-Aug. - Phase 3- Second Draft and Community Review: September-October - Phase 4- Final Draft and Community Review: November - Phase 5- Emergency Plan Released: December 15, 2018 - III.
 Discussion Topics: The attendees were broken up into small groups to discuss each topic then share their findings with the larger group.
 Issues/concerns/questions and recommendations are listed with the individual topics.
 1. Notifications and Alerts - Marketing of Alert SA, attendees either did not know about the program or did not know how to use the technology to follow through on self-registry.
 The program covers a tri-county area, Bexar, Comal and Guadalupe.

-- Questions arose about technology and loss of power- how will you get notifications/alerts/information on smartphones or computers if electricity is out? - Using simplified language and/or more visual graphics could be helpful for people who are Deaf or have Intellectual Disabilities. - More education provided to media outlets, have interpreters for all news briefings; make sure they are in frame, slow down scrolling captioning during news alerts. - Is it possible to sound sirens/notifications via the audible pedestrian signals at downtown intersections?
+- Questions arose about technology and loss of power- how will you get notifications/alerts/information on smartphones or computers if electricity is out? - Using simplified language and/or more visual graphics could be helpful for people who are Deaf or have Intellectual Disabilities. - More education provided to media outlets, have interpreters for all news briefings; make sure they are in frame, slow down scrolling captioning during news alerts. - Fliers/ information sheets should include phone numbers not only email/website address as many people do not have access to much technology. - The city should be aware of the 'digital divide'; during an emergency many people may not have the time to check a website for update, they need fast notifications. - Current COSA website is not very user-friendly, so many departments will share information on social media (Twitter, Facebook, and YouTube) but this may not be accessible to much of the population. - Engaging the traditionally non-engaged, how should the city better get information to these populations?